-SUMMER 2021 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will again be conducted remotely.
+SUMMER 2022 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will again be conducted remotely.
 After the success of last summer's remote workshop, our instructors are confident in their ability to maintain the rigor, engagement, and enjoyment of this course.
-If you have any questions, please email the director, Christopher Jelen, at email@example.com
+If you have any questions, please email the director, David Youd, at firstname.lastname@example.org

 Instructor-led Practice via Zoom (~1 hour, M-F): Students will be assigned to a daily practice session either in the morning or early afternoon depending on their scheduling preferences.

 Director-led Reinforcement via Zoom (~1 hour, M/W/F): Students will attend a grammar reinforcement/Q&A in the afternoon (PT) on Monday, Wednesday, and Friday.

 Students will need to spend several hours per day watching the grammar lectures and completing assigned readings, drill sets, homework, etc. All necessary information regarding each component of our course will all be outlined via daily course modules set up on bCourses, our Learning Management System .
 These will be listed sequentially, and each component will include any relevant due dates or accessible time frames.

 Students will be split into two groups, one with each instructor.
 One of these sections will meet in the morning and the other in the early afternoon (both Pacific Time) in order to accommodate students in different time zones.
 The exact scheduling of the sections will be finalized after conducting a pre-course survey of enrolled students.
 Students will go over the homework assignments with their instructors and participate in a varity of other activities/drills as time permits.
 These sections will be conducted through a combination of large group work and smaller “breakout” sessions, both via Zoom, and they will last for approximately an hour.